MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 .. note::

-   If you are using another IDE than Android Studio, please have a look at :ref:`sdk_6_run_on_device` section.
+   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_run_on_device` section.

 * Double-click on the :guilabel:`runOnDevice` task in the Gradle tasks view.
-It may takes some time.
+It may take some time:

    .. figure:: images/gettingStarted/STM32F7508DK/getting-started-runOnDevice.png
       :alt: runOnDevice task